 According to the Centers for Disease Control and Prevention, about one in every 365 African-American babies in the U.S. is born with SCD; and worldwide, approximately 300,000 babies are born with SCD each year.

-The Ohio Department of Health (ODH) funds two grant initiatives under Sickle Cell Services Program related to sickle cell disease, sickle cell trait and other hemoglobinopathies: the Sickle Cell Initiative and the Statewide Family Support Initiative.
-As a public health program, the Sickle Cell Services Program works to:
+The Ohio Department of Health (ODH) funds two grant initiatives under the Sickle Cell Services Program related to SCD, sickle cell trait (SCT) and other hemoglobinopathies: Sickle Cell Initiative and Sickle Cell Statewide Family Support Initiative.
+As a public health program, the ODH Sickle Cell Services Program works to:

-Maintains sickle cell standards and criteria that serve to outline service and administrative components for RSCPs under the Sickle Cell Initiative.
+- Maintains sickle cell standards and criteria that serve to outline the service and administrative components for RSCPs under the Sickle Cell Initiative.

-Monitors and evaluates sickle cell services provided by the RSCPs.
+- Monitors and evaluates sickle cell services provided by the funded projects.

 Ohio Department of Health